It’s a gorgeous day to find out the different health benefits of saffron.

 To give your skin a more radiant look, you may want to use the natural option of using saffron.

 The strands of saffron are soaked in water for about a couple of hours.
-After this, you can massage it gently on your face.
+After this, you can massage it gently onto your face.

 Don’t forget to wash your face with clean water after massaging saffron on your face for around 5 minutes.